 Regulatory requirements vary among jurisdictions, but the majority of jurisdictions require licenses, permits or findings of suitability for each gaming company.
 In some jurisdictions, major stockholders, directors, officers, and key employees are subject to lengthy background investigations that may require extensive personal and financial disclosures.

 Among other things, gaming authorities in the various jurisdictions in which gaming companies are licensed, may:

-- adopt additional rules and regulations under the implementing statutes;• investigate violations of gaming regulations;
+- Adopt additional rules and regulations under the implementing statutes

-- review and approve transactions (such as acquisitions, material commercial transactions, securities offerings and debt transactions); and,
+- Review and approve transactions (such as acquisitions, material commercial transactions, securities offerings, and debt transactions)

 Further, the regulatory review process and licensing requirements may limit the use of technologies owned and developed by those unwilling to subject themselves to regulatory review or do not meet regulatory requirements.